turinglabsorg/datahub-learn/network-documentation/celo/tutorial/celo-truffle-deploy.md

 The **truffle-config.js** is used in order to tell truffle how you want to deploy your contract.

-For our purposes, write the following in your truffle-config file:
+For our purposes, we will need to add the following code to the project truffle-config file:

 ```
 const ContractKit = require('@celo/contractkit');